laserdisc-io/fs2-aws/README.md

 fs2 Streaming utilities for interacting with AWS

+## Scope of the project

+fs2-aws provides an [fs2](https://github.com/functional-streams-for-scala/fs2) interface to AWS services

+The design goals are the same as fs2:
+> compositionality, expressiveness, resource safety, and speed

 ## S3
 * Downloading / reading an `S3` file to `Byte`s, the size of each part downloaded is the `chunkSize` `readS3FileMultipart[F[_]](bucket: String, key: String, chunkSize: Int, s3Client: S3Client[F] = new S3Client[F] {})(implicit F: Effect[F]): fs2.Stream[F, Byte]`